ideal-lab5/Grants-Program/applications/cryptex.md

 We will build an SDK with the following capabilities to allow developers and protocols to interact with cryptex:
   - **Encryption:** provides types and functions to encrypt and decrypt secrets.
 This functionality will rely on the wasm build of the [blind dkg library](#blind-dkg-library).
   - **VSS Client:** provides types and functions to interact with the protocol, some examples of such interactions are encryption key requests and secret sharing requests.
 We will build this with either polkadotjs or [Capi](https://github.com/paritytech/capi).
 It contains the calls needed to interact with the DKG pallet for key generation and the SNFT pallet for reencryption and for delegating decryption rights to other identities.
 This module also provides support for interacting with smart contracts (maybe with [use ink](https://github.com/paritytech/useink)).
 We would also like to explore using a light client, and potentially delve into [mobile compatibility](https://github.com/paritytech/trappist-extra).
-  - let's discuss this.
-We may be able to replace this with contracts for now. **ZK:** provides types and functions to define zk-SNARKS and Zero-knowledge proofs.
-They are required as part of the Blind DKG flow to define restrictions/rules that must be meet to get access to shared secrets, and to provide a proofs that requirements to access a shared secret are satisfied.
-  - **Rules** **DSL:** a domain specific language to define/model access rules required to get access to  a shared secret.
-Once defined, rules are packaged/translated to zk-SNARKS.
+  - **Rules DSL:** a domain specific language to define/model access rules required to get access to  a shared secret.
+Once defined, rules are packaged/translated to smart contracts.
 In future versions we will build a graphic editor to define these rules using our DSL as building block.
-    - This is the thing we need to discuss.
-For now, it might be easier to just use contracts.
   - **Storage:** provides types and functions to save/read/update ciphered documents through different datasource options.
 The first version will provide IPFS as data storage option but we are going to expand this module in the future to include centralized options as well such S3, Google Drive, between others.
 We will use a `MultiAddress` to locate data and a `CID` to identify it.
   - **Graphql API:** provides types and functions to fetch data saved on-chain related to Blind DKG in a developer friendly way.
 We may also explore the usage of [subquery](https://subquery.network/).
 This may not be in scope of the current grant.